kassandra88/kassandra88/README.md

 - 👋 Hi, I’m Anastasiia
-- 👀 I'm a React web developer with over 5 years of experience.
+- 👀 I'm a React web developer with 6 years of experience.
 Programming is my passion.
 I'm always striving to create innovative and unconventional solutions while staying updated on modern development approaches.
 - 📫 You can reach me trinitydev@mail.ru